conan-io/docs/versioning/lockfiles/build_order.rst

     $ conan export app2 app2/0.1@user/testing

 Now we will create a lockfile that captures the dependency graph for ``app1/0.1@user/testing``.
-In the same way we created lockfiles for a local ``conanfile.py`` in a user folder, we can also create a lockfile for a recipe in the Conan cache, with the ``--reference`` argument:
+In the same way we created lockfiles for a local *conanfile.py* in a user folder, we can also create a lockfile for a recipe in the Conan cache, with the :command:`--reference` argument:

 .. code-block:: bash